 Because ‘Bubbe’ will expect things done her way, and food served that she’s used to, and the same songs sung in the same order as she always did it by her own table.
 Also, ‘Bubbe’ will go to great pains to invite as many of her extended family and friends to your home, too, to share seder with her.
 And again, she’ll just expect you to agree to that, regardless of how much additional stress it causes you.

-When you live in Israel and your in-laws come from abroad, there can be the added issue of people deciding to stay with you for the whole of the holiday to:
+When you live in Israel and your in-laws come from abroad, there can be the added issue of your in-laws deciding to stay with you for the whole of the holiday to:

-- a) save them having to clean their own homes or buy Pesach food;
+- Save them having to clean their own homes or buy Pesach food;

-- b) save them having to go to a hotel (which is what they’ve effectively turned you into).
+- Save them having to go to a hotel (which is what they’ve effectively turned you into).

 Again, if you WANT to have your in-laws living with you for a whole nine days, great!
 But if you don’t?
 And they start playing your spouse off against you, and getting them to agree to have the come against your wishes?
 They just ignited World War III in your marriage.

 (I won’t even get into the problems that can crop up when you’re more observant than your parents in this post, which is a whole other can of worms.
 Basically, just times all the difficulties and potential flashpoints by 500…)

 So, what can you do to keep your marriage intact, and your in-laws under control this Pesach?